jami-fhir-jp-wg/jp-core-v1xpages/jpcore-r4/feature/swg45-FamilyMember-CS-Suppl/StructureDefinition-jp-familymemberhistory.md

 **Usages:**

-* Examples for this Profile: [FamilyMemberHistory/jp-familymemberhistory-example-1](FamilyMemberHistory-jp-familymemberhistory-example-1.md)
+* Examples for this Profile: [FamilyMemberHistory/jp-familymemberhistory-example-1](FamilyMemberHistory-jp-familymemberhistory-example-1.md) and [FamilyMemberHistory/jp-familymemberhistory-example-2](FamilyMemberHistory-jp-familymemberhistory-example-2.md)
 * CapabilityStatements using this Profile: [JP Core Client CapabilityStatement](CapabilityStatement-jp-client-capabilitystatement.md) and [JP Core Server CapabilityStatement](CapabilityStatement-jp-server-capabilitystatement.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/jpfhir.jp.core|current/StructureDefinition/jp-familymemberhistory)